MicrosoftDocs/learn/learn-pr/azure/mr-digital-twin-build-scene/includes/5-exercise-wind-farm.md

 :::image type="content" source="../media/map-renderer.png" alt-text="Screenshot of the Bings Maps Design prefab with the map renderer script selected.":::

-5. Expand the **Transform** component in the **Inspector** and position the map using the **Position** coordinates (X = 0, Y = -0.7, Z = 2) so it sits in front of the user.
+4. Expand the **Transform** component in the **Inspector** and validate the position of the map using the **Position** coordinates (X = 0, Y = -0.7, Z = 2) so the two maps are placed side by side.

 :::image type="content" source="../media/bing-maps-transform.png" alt-text="Screenshot of the Bings Maps Design prefab with the transform component selected.":::

-6. Save the scene under the **File > Save** menu option.
+5. Save the scene under the **File > Save** menu option.
 If prompted, save your Scene in the **Scenes** folder.
-7. In the Scene, you should have both the Static and Dynamic terrain loaded.
+6. In the Scene, you should have both the Static and Dynamic terrain loaded.
 Navigate the Scene using your mouse and/or keyboard.

+> [!NOTE]
+> When you are navigating in the Scene panel, you may find your Assets of interest become set in awkward positions.
+To return focus and zoom to a particular Asset, select the object in the Hierarchy panel, then click in the Scene window.
+Next, press Shift-F and your Scene will center on and zoom into the selected Asset.
+The same effect can be achieved by double-clicking an Asset in the Hierarchy panel.

-8. Press the **Play** button and navigate the Game panel.
+7. Press the **Play** button and navigate the Game panel.

+> [!NOTE]
+> Navigating within the Game panel can be achieved using the MRTK [input simulation service](https://docs.microsoft.com/windows/mixed-reality/mrtk-unity/features/input-simulation/input-simulation-service).
+Although many of the navigation techniques can be achieved using a standard keyboard and mouse, a wheel mouse simplifies navigation.

-9. Observe any differences between the Static Terrain and Dynamic Terrain (for example, endless terrain and contour lines in the Bing Maps terrain v. higher resolution imagery in the Static Terrain)
+8. Observe any differences between the Static Terrain and Dynamic Terrain (for example, endless terrain and contour lines in the Bing Maps terrain v. higher resolution imagery in the Static Terrain)

 :::image type="content" source="../media/bing-static-dueling-terrain.png" alt-text="Screenshot of the main scene in play mode with the static and bing map terrains side by side.":::